Involutive Markov categories and the quantum de Finetti theorem: Involutive Markov categories

 where $\psi_{A, A} : F(A \tensor A) \to FA \tensor FA$ and $\psi_I : F(I) \to I$ are coherence morphism of $F$, with $\psi_{A,A} = \phi_{A,A}^{-1}$ and $\psi_I = \phi_I^{-1}$ relative to~\eqref{eq:strong_icd_fun}.
 By the same diagrams~\eqref{eq:strong_icd_fun}, it is clear that this is the only choice that makes~\eqref{eq:cofree_universal} commute and has a chance of making $\tilde{F}$ into an ICD-functor.
 Hence we already obtain the uniqueness part of the claim.

 For the existence, we show that $\tilde{F}$ actually lands in $\cofree(\cD)$, i.e.~that the comonoids $\tilde{F}(A)$ are involutive.
-This follows from the commutativity of the diagram
+The first property in \cref{def:involutive_comonoid} follows from the commutativity of the diagram

 where the commutativity of the triangle is involutivity of the comonoid together with the fact that $F$ strictly commutes with the involution, while the commutativity of the square is the symmetry preservation of $F$.
+Self-adjointness of the counit $\psi_I F(\discard_A)$ is immediate, since $\psi_I$ and $\discard_A$ and therefore also $F(\discard_A)$ are all self-adjoint.

 Finally, $\tilde{F}$ is clearly a strong symmetric monoidal functor with respect to the same self-adjoint coherence morphisms as $F$, and it commutes with the involution because $F$ does. \end{proof}

 We now investigate opposite categories of $*$-algebras as instances of cofree ICD-categories.